lapohosorsolya/accessible_seq2exp/README.md

 ## Notes

-The `AugmentedSeq2Exp` model is adaptable such that it can be trained on datasets with input sequences of any length longer than 2000 bases.
+- The `AugmentedSeq2Exp` model is adaptable such that it can be trained on datasets with input sequences of any length longer than 2000 bases.

+- Preprocessing of the 10x Genomics datasets is described in the `preprocessing.md` file.

+- For any questions please contact orsolya.lapohos@mail.mcgill.ca